martin-beran/fpga/mb50/README.md

 Opcode: 0x04

 Writes the value from register `srcr` to the CSR register `dst_csr`.
-If the CSR is not writable, its value is unchanged.
+Bits of the CSR that are not writable are unchanged.
 It does not modify flags.

 #### DDSTO (Decrement Destination and Store)